AI For Parent Access Calls

 Recovered calls should be modeled around visit value, payer mix, visit type, testing, imaging, occupational medicine, and repeat-patient value.

-Pediatric urgent-care AI should capture parent concern and route the call without diagnosing, advising on fluids or medication, or deciding whether a child is safe.
+Pediatric urgent-care AI should capture parent concern and follow the approved clinic path without diagnosing, advising on fluids or medication, or deciding whether a child is safe.

 Pediatric Urgent Care Call Teams need phone coverage built around their actual calls